lindhor/geoportal-server-catalog-wiki/Installing-Geoportal-Server-2.5.0.md

 Whenever you create a "metadata" index within Elasticsearch, you'll need to include these mappings within your request "PUT" request.

-## Map Additional metadata elements to Elasticsearch field and make it discoverable
+## Map additional metadata elements to Elasticsearch field and make it discoverable
 Click [here](https://github.com/Esri/geoportal-server-catalog/wiki/Mapping-XML-element-to-Elasticsearch-field) for details.

 ## Customize search panel